dskynar/benelux-nerdics/README.md

 # benelux-nerdics
-some files for hackathon in Cloudera
+Some files for hackathon in Cloudera

 ## Setup
 The demo environment is built on the Edge2AI environment here: (link).
 When the environment is installed, it will give you a link to a shell on the node.
 This is the starting point for commands below.